Sewage Backup in Toronto: What to Do First, Why It Happens, and How to Prevent the Next One

 Why Toronto sewage backups follow specific patterns

 Most Toronto sewage backups happen in older central, east, and west neighbourhoods on combined sewer during heavy rain — combined-sewer surcharge pushes back through the path of least resistance, which is your basement floor drain.
 About 25% of the city is combined.
-The City's Basement Flooding Protection Subsidy is structured around this exact scenario: the backwater valve component ($1,250) is specifically for sewer back-flow prevention.
+The City's Basement Flooding Protection Subsidy is structured around this exact scenario: the backwater valve component ($1,600 per device, up to two devices) is specifically for sewer back-flow prevention.
 We coordinate the install permits and inspection with the City and provide the documentation package the rebate program needs.

 Sources cited in this guide